Brandy (You're a Fine Girl): Release

 In February 1972, Robert Mandel was the Epic Records Promotion Manager in Washington, D.C.
 He received a test pressing of an album by Looking Glass, then a new group.
 He took the test pressing around to every radio station in the Washington/Baltimore region.
 At the time, WPGC AM/FM was one of the leading Top 40 stations in the country and was the number one radio station in DC.
 Harv Moore was the Program Director.
-He put the song into a one-hour rotation for two days and as Moore related at the time, "the switchboard lit up like a Christmas tree".
+He put the song into a one-hour rotation for two days and as Moore related at the time, "the switchboard lit up like a Christmas tree."
 He said that he had never received a response like that on a record in his 15 years in radio.

 Based on the airplay at WPGC and all the other Top 40 stations that followed, Epic rush-released the single of "Brandy".
 Based on requests alone, two weeks later, when the single finally hit the stores, "Brandy" was the number one record in DC without a single copy yet sold.
-Other stations around the country started playing it and it ended up being a number one million seller.
+Other stations around the country started playing it, and it ended up being a number one million seller.
 A year later when Moore celebrated his 10th Anniversary at WPGC, Looking Glass returned the favor and played at the bash the station held in his honor.

+Upon the release of the single, Record World called it "a tuneful, soulful effort deserving of heavy action."

 Influence

 Following the song's release in 1972, "Brandy" increased in popularity as a girl's name in the United States.
 According to data from the Social Security Administration, Brandy was the 353rd most popular name in 1971, 140th in 1972, and, in 1973 (the first full year after the song's popularity), 82nd.

 Barry Manilow's 1974 "Mandy" was a cover of a song originally titled "Brandy", released in February 1972 by Scott English; however, Manilow changed the title following the success of the Looking Glass single, so as not to get the two songs confused.

-Paul Stanley of the rock band KISS wrote that "Brandy" helped inspire the band's 1976 hit "Hard Luck Woman" in his 2014 memoir Face the Music: A Life Exposed.

-The 2005 song "Same Old 45" by Sarah Borges, from the album Silver City, retells the story of Brandy from her point of view.